-We all love the energy and playfulness that puppies bring into our lives.
-Their big eyes, fluffy coat, and wagging tail are hard to resist, and their carefree exuberance is genuinely contagious.
-Moreover, it’s a joy to watch them bounce around the house, excitedly exploring every tiny nook and cranny.
-That is until you find them tumbling off the sofa or running headfirst into the coffee table, or toppling over an indoor plant.
-Eventually, every dog parent worries and wonders, “How can I protect my puppies from furniture?”
+Moreover, watching them bounce around the house is a joy.
+They excitedly explore every tiny nook and cranny.
+That is until you find them tumbling off the sofa, running headfirst into the coffee table, or toppling over an indoor plant.

-So how do you protect furniture from a teething puppy?
+So, how do you protect furniture from a teething puppy?

 Can you prevent a teething puppy from chewing on furniture?